Cloudbox/autoscan/README.md

   plex:
     - url: https://plex.domain.tld # URL of your Plex server
       token: XXXX # Plex API Token
+      refresh-metadata: false # Whether to refresh all the metadata in the associated library
       rewrite:
         - from: /mnt/unionfs/Media/ # local file system
           to: /data/ # path accessible by the Plex docker container (if applicable)